• Skip to primary navigation

 Caring for Blue Silkie chickens isn’t vastly different from other breeds, but their unique feathers do require some extra attention.
 Their fluffy plumage can easily get wet and muddy, so providing a clean, dry environment is crucial.

 Their social nature also means Silkies thrive on interaction, so regular handling and companionship can help keep them content.
-Additionally, considering their vulnerability in a flock environment, providing a safe space away from more dominant breeds can help them live harmoniously in a mixed-batch setting.
+Additionally, considering their vulnerability in a flock environment, providing a safe space away from more dominant breeds can help them live harmoniously in a mixed-breed setting.

 Feeding Blue Silkie Chickens

 Proper nutrition is a cornerstone of care for Blue Silkie Chickens.
-These delightful birds require a balanced diet that is slightly different from your average backyard chicken.
+These delightful birds require a balanced diet that is slightly different from that of your average backyard chicken.
 Feed them a high-quality poultry feed that’s rich in protein to keep their unique, fluffy feathers in prime condition.

-While all chickens need at least 16% protein when they mature and start laying this is the recommended protein for Silkies, not more and not less.
+While all chickens need at least 16% protein when they mature and start laying, this is the recommended protein for Silkies, not more and not less.
 You can supplement their diet like you would your other chickens but in smaller amounts of fruits and vegetables.
 Remember, if you give your flock treats, they should not make up more than 10% of their diet to avoid nutritional imbalances.

 You can learn about how to feed chickens in our dedicated guide.